boto/boto3/docs/source/guide/s3-examples.rst

 .. meta::
    :description:
-   :keywords: AWS S3 code examples for Boto3
+   :keywords: s3 python

-Amazon Simple Storage Service (Amazon S3) is a web service that provides highly scalable cloud storage.
+Amazon Simple Storage Service (Amazon S3) is an object storage service that offers scalability, data availability, security, and performance.
-Amazon S3 provides easy to use object storage, with a simple web service interface to store and get any amount of data from anywhere on the web.

-The Python API for Amazon S3 is exposed through the AWS.S3 client class.
-For more information about Amazon S3,  see the `Amazon S3 documentation <http://aws.amazon.com/documentation/s3/>`_.

-You can use the following examples to access Amazon Simple Storage Service (Amazon S3) using AWS Python SDK.
-For more information about Amazon S3,  see the `Amazon S3 documentation <http://aws.amazon.com/documentation/s3/>`_.
+This section demonstrates how to use the AWS SDK for Python to access Amazon S3 services.

 **Examples**